 14-ounce can sweetened condensed milk

 12 - ounce can evaporated milk

-- Get out a pyrex loaf pan and have it at the ready.
-Put the sugar and water in a small heavy bottomed saucepan.
-Swirl it around.
-Put it over medium heat—if it's a gas stove you want the flames under the pan, not going up the sides at all.
+- Get out a Pyrex or metal loaf pan and have it at the ready.
+Put the sugar and water in a small heavy-bottomed saucepan.
+Swirl it around and put it over medium heat—if it's a gas stove you want the flames under the pan, not going up the sides at all.
 Let it bubble and do NOT mess with it.
 I know you want to stir it, but don't.
 Trust me.
 Keep an eye on it though and when it starts to turn golden around the edges you are allowed to stir (see photo for when you can start stirring).
 Turn the heat down and stir until you get a nice golden color—stop just short of how you want it as it will darken a bit more in the pan.
-Pour it into the loaf pan and sprinkle it with 1/4 tsp each of cinnamon nutmeg and allspice.
+Pour it into the loaf pan and sprinkle it with 1/4 teaspoon each of cinnamon, nutmeg, and allspice.
 Let it set up - it doesn't need to be hard but it needs to stiffen up some.

 - You can eat the flan warm or chilled (we like it warm).
 When you are ready, run a knife around the edge of the pan and then place a plate over the top.
 Quickly flip the whole shootin' match, then get as much of the sugar goo out and onto the flan as you can.
 Scrape the goodies around the edge of the pan with a spoon and eat them.
 That is your reward for being the cook.
 (That loaf pan will come clean—just soak it in hot water until the sugar dissolves.)